hetthummar/Machine-learning-Basic-Codes/README.md

 # Machine-learning
-in this code you can find almost all of basic machine learning code.
+It is collection of bunch of useful basic machine learning code.